Colonial mentality: Philippines

 Prior to the arrival by the Spaniards (1565–1898), the Sulu Archipelago (located in southern Philippines) was a colony of the Majapahit Empire (1293–1527) based in Indonesia.
 The Americans were the last country to colonize the Philippines (1898–1946) and nationalists claim that it continues to act as a neo-colony of the US despite its formal independence in 1946.
 In the Philippines colonial mentality is most evident in the preference for Filipino mestizos (primarily those of mixed native Filipino and white ancestry, but also mixed indigenous Filipinos and Chinese, and other ethnic groups) in the entertainment industry and mass media, in which they have received extensive exposure despite constituting a small fraction of the population.

 The Cádiz Constitution of 1812 automatically gave Spanish citizenship to all Filipinos regardless of race.
 The census of 1870 stated that at least one-third of the population of Luzon had partial Hispanic ancestry (from varying points of origin and ranging from Latin America to Spain).

 The combined number of all types of white mestizos or Eurasians is 3.6%, according to a genetic study by Stanford University.
-This is contradicted by another genetic study done by California University which stated that Filipinos possess moderate amounts of European admixture.
+This is contradicted by another genetic study done by the University of California which stated that Filipinos possess moderate amounts of European admixture.

 A cultural preference for relatively light skinned people exists within the Philippines.
 According to Kevin Nadal and David Okazaki, light skin preference may have pre-colonial origins.
 However, they also suggest that this preference was strengthened by colonialism.
 In an undated Philippine epic, the hero covers his face with a shield so that the sun would not "lessen his handsome looks".
 Some regard this as proof that desire for light-colored skin predates overseas influences.
 Regardless of the origin of the preference, the use of skin bleaching remains prevalent among Filipino men and women, however there is also a growing embrace of darker skinned female aesthetic within the Philippines.